mabragor/cl-itertools/README.md

   close to Python ones.
 Special forms YIELD and COEXIT! are valid inside the body;
 * YIELD value -- return next value from iterator, giving control to caller.
   On next call to iterator value of this form is equal to the argument, supplied by caller (see example below);
+* YIELD-LAST-VALUE -- macrolet, which expands into the last value, supplied to the iterator by its caller (see example below);
 * COEXIT! -- terminate iterator (analogous to 'raise StopIteration' of Python);
 * MK-ITER thing -- generic, which tries to convert anything to CL-ITERTOOLS iterator;
 * INEXT iter &optional value -- macro, useful when writing iterators which 'feed' on other iterators.